-The townships of Vedanta University are like satellite cities which are crucial to make Vedanta University world class university.
-This indirectly implies that the other states which are building satellite cities would be more than happy to make Vedanta University as part of their plans.
-Such overtures have been reported to have been made by Andhra Pradesh, Karnataka and Gujarat.
+The townships of Vedanta University are like satellite cities that are crucial to make Vedanta University world-class university.
+This indirectly implies that the other states that are building satellite cities would be more than happy to make Vedanta University as part of their plans.
+Such overtures are reported to have been made by Andhra Pradesh, Karnataka and Gujarat.
 Following are some excerpts from [24].